All Recipes/ Latest Posts/ Weekend Treats

 The serving size is just an estimate, this quantity can work for 2 or 4 people, depending on appetite, specific macro requirements, what else is eaten during the day, etc.

-Serve the pork spare ribs with a simple coleslaw
+How to serve the pork spare ribs

 We love these ribs with a simple, homemade coleslaw.
 There is so much richness and flavor in these sugar-free sticky spare ribs that we don’t want to complicate this meal too much.